daveRendon/azd-multiagent-system-maf/README.md

 python scripts/test_all_agents.py --ticket "VPN outage affecting finance team"
 ```

-`test_all_agents.py` automatically loads `.azure/<env>/.env`, maps the `projectEndpoint` alias if necessary, and prints the response from each agent.
+`test_all_agents.py` automatically loads `.azure/<env>/.env`, maps the `projectEndpoint` alias if necessary, and prints the response from each agent using the Microsoft Agent Framework runtime.
 Pass `--env-file` to point at a different environment snapshot.

 Example output: